w-henderson/Stuart/README.md

 ### Plugin API

 Plugins are defined using the `define_plugin!` macro in the core crate.
-They can currently only add functions to Stuart, and these are implemented in exactly the same was as the built-in functions.
-Please refer to the [built-in functions](https://github.com/w-henderson/Stuart/tree/master/stuart-core/src/functions/parsers) for implementation examples.
+They can add functions to Stuart, which are implemented in exactly the same way as the built-in functions, and can also add parsers for new file types.
+Please refer to the [built-in functions](https://github.com/w-henderson/Stuart/tree/master/stuart-core/src/functions/parsers) for function implementation examples, and to the [image optimization plugin source code](https://github.com/w-henderson/Stuart/tree/master/plugins/imgopt) to see how parsers for new file types can be used.
 An example of calling the macro is as follows:

 ```rs
 declare_plugin! {